jacksund/simmate/tutorials/03_Analyze_and_modify_structures.md

 nacl_lat.beta
 ```

-We can apply the same idea to other `Structure` sub-classes, such as `Structure.composition`.
+We can apply the same idea to other `Structure` sub-classes, such as `Composition`.
 This allows us to see properties related to composition:
 ```
 nacl_compo = nacl_structure.composition
 nacl_compo.reduced_formula